acorg/slurm-pipeline/README.md

   `slurm-pipeline.py` command line.
 This can be used to inform step scripts that they may overwrite pre-existing result files if they wish.
 If `--force` is not specified, `SP_FORCE` will be set to `0`.
-* `SP_SIMULATE` will be set to `1` if the step should be simulated, and `0` if not.
-See the description of `--firstStep` and `--lastStep` above for how to turn simulation on and off.
-In simulating a step, a script should just emit its task name(s) as usual, but without job ids.
-The presumption is that a pipeline is being re-run and that the work that would normally be done by a step that is now being simulated has already been done.
-A script that is called with `SP_SIMULATE=1` might want to check that its regular output does in fact already exist, but there's no need to exit if not.
-The entire pipeline might be simulated, in which case there is no issue if intermediate results are never computed.
+* `SP_SKIP` will be set to `1` if the step should be skipped, and `0` if not.
+See the description of `--firstStep` and `--lastStep` above for how to turn step skipping on and off.
+When a step is skipped, its script should just emit its task name(s) as usual, but without SLURM job ids.
+The presumption is that a pipeline is being re-run and that the work that would normally be done by a step that is now being skipped has already been done.
+A script that is called with `SP_SKIP=1` might want to check that its regular output does in fact already exist, but there's no need to exit if not.
 * `SP_DEPENDENCY_ARG` contains a string that must be used when the script invokes `sbatch` to guarantee that the execution of the script does not begin until after the tasks from all dependent steps have finished